 Contrary to what anarchists and libertarians claim about human behaviour, most people use their freedom in a responsible manner only when there exists a system of punishments for wrongdoing.
 When no such system exists, then some people are much more likely to behave in a licentious manner.
 To give just one example, if there were no punishment for rape, then it is obvious that many more men would rape the women they fancy.
 The same is true of theft, which likewise would become much more common if it were not punished.
 In such cases, there would result a violent degeneration of society into a struggle between the strong and the weak, with the strong doing as they please, while the weak must tolerate the abuses and depredations of the strong, and where individuals or groups must seek retaliation as the only form of justice available to them.
 In Sicily, for example, in order to protect the family honour when a girl was raped or seduced, it was the duty of a male member of the family, such as the girl’s brother, to kill the rapist or seducer unless he agreed to marry her.
-I very much doubt that there are many people who would want to return to living in a society where this brutal and primitive kind of justice prevails, where theft leads to more theft and where murder begets more murder.
+I very much doubt that most people would want to return to living in a society where this brutal and primitive kind of justice prevails, where theft leads to more theft and where murder begets more murder.

 There are many members of all societies that will do whatever they see the majority of people doing.
 Hence, if the majority behaves in a law-abiding manner, then they too will behave, for the most part, in a law-abiding manner.
 But if they see the majority behaving in a criminal or licentious manner, then they will behave likewise.
 This is why all orderly societies have seen fit to implement systems of police control and judicial punishment, in order to control the behaviour of their inhabitants and check the growth of any criminal or undesirable activities so that they do not become widespread, in which case they will be imitated by more and more people.